 In relation to your legal matter we collect more sensitive information in the ‘special categories’.
 The lawful basis for this is ‘legitimate interest’, primarily your own legitimate interest and the interests of MW in representing you.
 The purpose of this data is to provide you with the best legal service.
 Some categories of personal data must be processed by MW for statutory reasons and our lawful basis for processing such data is a ‘legal obligation’, this includes data which we must report to Legal Aid and the SRA (the Solicitors Regulatory Authority) on diversity and this data is collected only on the condition that reporting to these authorities is necessary.

 MW is committed to not transferring, storing or processing the data we collect from you at places outside the European Union.
 Furthermore, we are committed to not using any of your data in automated decision making and profiling.
 MW will retain your personal data only for as long as necessary after your file is closed.
 All your sensitive personal data held by us will then be destroyed, for some matters even earlier.
 For statutory reasons we will retain your key personal identifiers after that period.

-Please address any questions, comments and requests regarding MWLS’s data privacy to MW’s Data Privacy and Protection Manager at email@example.com.
-You can also direct complaints about MW regarding your personal data to MW’s Data Privacy and Protection Manager (see details above), and/or to the Information Commissioner’s Office at on telephone number 0303 123 1113 or at https://ico.org.uk/concerns/.
+Please address any questions, comments and requests regarding MWSL’s data privacy to MW’s Compliance and Data Privacy and Protection Manager at email@example.com.
+You can also direct complaints about MW regarding your personal data to MW’s Compliance and Data Protection Manager (see details above), and/or to the Information Commissioner’s Office on telephone number 0303 123 1113 or at https://ico.org.uk/concerns/.